Filipino footwear brands

 The Topanga in terracotta.

-Cora & Bear is for the fashionable Filipina, with their trendy array of color-block heels.
+Cora & Bear is among the shoe brands fashionable Filipinas love, with their trendy array of color-block heels.
 Their products are handmade and produced in small batches so you can guarantee their quality.

 Filipino footwear brands - Cora & Bear